Stocks tumble after Fed dashes hopes for easing up on rates

 Other data showed that incomes for Americans rose less last month than expected, while consumer spending growth slowed.

-The 10-year Treasury yield, which follows expectations for longer-term economic growth and inflation, fell to 3.01% from 3.03%.
+The 10-year Treasury yield, which follows expectations for longer-term economic growth and inflation, initially rose slightly, but was holding steady at 3.03% in afternoon trading.

 The Fed has already hiked its key overnight interest rate four times this year in hopes of slowing the worst inflation in decades.
 The hikes have already hurt the housing industry, where more expensive mortgage rates have slowed activity.
 But the job market has remained strong, helping to prop up the economy.